 CONNECTIONS

 Over the last three years, artist Tim Knowles worked closely with the project team of engineers, hydrologists and ecologists.
 This collaboration designed a functional public art piece.
 It is part of a new channel flowing from the Bow River into the stagnant lagoon.
-The channel then passes out through a water meadow.
+The channel then passes through a water meadow.

 Along with other control measures, Log Jam was unveiled in October, reconnecting the lagoon to the Bow River.
 Learn more about the Inglewood Bird Sanctuary Reconnection Project.